Do we realize that the joy of the Lord is our strength? Do we understand that this joy is timeless and essential for God’s children?

 For indeed your reward is great in heaven,

-for in like manner their fathers did to the prophets.”
+for in like manner their fathers did to the prophets.”—Luke 6:22-23

-We have enjoyed the 70th anniversary of Israel as a sovereign nation in modern times, and the people of Israel continue to rejoice in that freedom.
-They are remembering the love of their Father and are filled with great joy!
-They are remembering the prophecies spoken, which are being fulfilled before their eyes…
+On May 14, 1948, Israel once again became a sovereign nation.
+For the people of Israel and many Believers around the world, this caused and continues to cause great rejoicing.
+People are remembering the love of their Father and are filled with great joy!
+They are remembering the prophecies spoken, which are being fulfilled before our eyes!

-Let us celebrate this year with rejoicing and joy.
-Let us provoke the Jews to jealousy so that they may see the manifestation of God’s Holy Spirit.
+Therefore, as children of God, we ought to celebrate this restoration of Israel and her covenant promise with rejoicing and joy.
+We ought to stir the Jews to jealousy in our joy so that they may see the manifestation of God’s Holy Spirit!

 “And my soul shall be joyful in the Lord; it shall rejoice in His salvation.”—Psalm 35:9